 Here the Prophet Ezekiel is speaking of the promises of the New Covenant.
-There would be a Baptism with the Holy Spirit that would change the HEART, filling it with the HOLY SPIRIT OF GOD, transforming the LIFE of God’s people.
-With a new heart full of the Holy Spirit, God’s people would be capable of living a new life of obedience to God.
+There would be a Baptism in Christ with the Holy Spirit that would cleanse people of sin and change the HEART, filling it with the HOLY SPIRIT OF GOD, transforming the LIFE of God’s people.
+With souls cleansed of sin and a new heart full of the Holy Spirit, God’s people would be capable of living a new life of obedience to God.

 “The days are coming,” declares the LORD, “when I will make a new covenant with the people of Israel and with the people of Judah.
 It will not be like the covenant I made with their ancestors when I took them by the hand to lead them out of Egypt, because they broke my covenant, though I was a husband to them,” declares the LORD.
 “This is the covenant I will make with the people of Israel after that time,” declares the LORD.
 “I will put my law in their minds and write it on their hearts.
 I will be their God, and they will be my people.”
 Jeremiah 31: 31-33

-Jesus came into the world not to abolish the Law (the Ten Commandments) but to enable us to fulfill the Law through our obedience to God.
-The promises of the New Covenant are not just the promise of forgiveness and eternal life, but also the promise of a life of holiness and of intimacy with God in this present life.
+Jesus (True God, True Man) came into the world not to abolish the Law (the Ten Commandments) but to enable us to fulfill the Law through our obedience to God.
+The promises of the New Covenant are not just God’s promise of forgiveness and eternal life, but also the promise of a NEW life of holiness and of intimacy with God in this present life.

 The negotiator of the New Covenant is Jesus Christ.
 It is Jesus that steps in as our mediator to bring us back into a relationship of obedience with God.
-The price of the New Covenant is infinite; Jesus would give His life to redeem us.
+The price of the New Covenant was infinite; Jesus gave His life to redeem us.

 Let’s remember the night before Jesus died.
 Jesus called His apostles to have a final meal with Him and as He celebrated this Last Supper, Jesus spoke of this everlasting new covenant.